In the first part of this food journal article series, I described the 7 Reasons Why You Should Keep a Food Journal, even for only a couple days.

 In Part 2, I want to describe the types of metrics you should consider tracking, along with the best online calorie trackers and Smartphone apps to make the process of keeping a food journal much easier.

 What Should You Track?

 There are a bunch of different metrics you may consider tracking in your food journal, so I included the big one’s below.
 These metrics may sound complicated, but in just a second you’ll learn of software that make these calculations a snap:

-• Daily totals and % breakdown of protein, carbs, and fat grams (can also do this for each meal/snack)
+- Daily totals and % breakdown of protein, carbs, and fat (can do this for each meal/snack too)